roryeiffe/220124-demos/docker-demo/docker_demo.md

 ```

 Even if we don't have Node on our machine, the image will be downloaded so we can still run the app.

+We can examine the contents of the Dockerfile one by one:
+- ```FROM node:12-alpine``` specifies that the node:12-alpine image is the parent image from which we are building our own image.
+- ```RUN apk add --no-cache python2 g++ make``` allows us to run the specified command.
+- ```WORKDIR /app``` sets our default working directory to the folder "app".
+- ```COPY . .``` copies the path from the context into the container
+- ```RUN yarn install --production``` uses yarn to install the application's dependencies.
+- ```CMD ["node", "src/index.js"]``` specifies the default command to run when starting a container from this image.
+In this case, we use node to start up the website.

 3. Open a bash terminal in the same directory as the newly created Dockerfile and run ```docker build -t getting-started .``` We can replace "getting-started" with anything, this is just the name of the container, as flagged by "-t".
 Here we are building the image from the Dockerfile.